someengineering/resoto.com/blog/2022/08-31-discover-kubernetes-resources/index.md

 ​kind=kubernetes_pod, id=3f16abea, name=posthog-worker-mtw8r, restart_count=[1], age=14d2h, cloud=k8s, account=posthog, region=posthog
 ```

-The property `restart_count` is part of the container status.
-A pod can have several containers.
-Since we do not care which container in the pod has been restarted very often, we use the wildcard `*` to match all container statuses.
-As we can see, one pod has been restarted too often.
+A pod can have several containers, and `restart_count` is property of each container status.
+Since we do not care _which_ container is restarting too often, we use the wildcard `*` to match all container statuses.
+The above search found a single pod that meets this criteria.

-We use the discord command shipped with Resoto to send a notification.
-Since the `webhook` parameter has been defined in the configuration, we only need to pipe the search into the `discord` command and specify the message's title.
+Now that we've defined the search criteria, all we need to do is pipe the results to the `discord` custom command with the desired message title:

 ```bash
 > search is(kubernetes_pod) and pod_status.container_statuses[*].restart_count>42 | discord title="This pod is restarted to often, PTAL!"